bbauska/JS-Programs/README.md

 &lt;h2&gt;Welcome to Dynamic Content&lt;/h2&gt;
 &lt;p&gt;This content was loaded dynamically using AJAX.&lt;/p&gt;
 </pre>
-<p>This example demonstrates a simple
+<p>This example demonstrates a simple button that triggers an <span class="consolas">AJAX</span>
-button that triggers an AJAX request to load content from an external HTML file and displays it on the webpage without refreshing the entire page.</p>
+request to load content from an external HTML file and displays it on the webpage without refreshing the entire page.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>AJAX Example 4: Form Submission with AJAX</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->